metaphi-agent/clara-design-system/README.md

 npm run storybook
 ```

-This will open Storybook at `http://localhost:6006` with all components documented.
+Opens at `http://localhost:6006` with all components documented.

+---

 ## 🛠️ Development